 Project Alpha works to understand and counter procurement of technologies with a use in UN-restricted nuclear and missile programmes, as pursued by Iran, North Korea, and others.
 The Project has numerous strands that contribute to this objective, including educating industry on export controls and proliferation risks, researching the techniques used by proliferators to acquire goods illicitly, and conducting international outreach to improve the implementation of trade controls in third countries.
 Alpha also actively supports the work of UN organisations, the IAEA, and national governments.

 The Alpha team are looking for one or more interns to work with the project for the next three to six months.
 The focus of the internship will be split between analytical research and administrative support to the team.
 Interns may also have the opportunity to conduct and publish research on issues related to non-proliferation and sanctions.
 Duties are as follows:

 - To conduct open source research under the direction of the project staff into illicit WMD procurement

 - To assist the project staff in maintaining the project’s online platform

 - To assist Alpha’s staff in the preparation of articles and other briefing material on proliferation-related procurement by conducting open source research and analysis

 - To work closely with Alpha staff in the preparation and running of a series of workshops.

 Candidates should be able to commit to working in the office for at least two half days per week, should have excellent analytical and organisational skills (with experience of event organisation and management), and should have impeccable writing skills.
 Additional language skills and knowledge of open source analytical trade-craft are a plus.

-Interested parties should send CVs and cover letters to Emma Scott (email@example.com)
+Interested parties should send a CV and cover letter to Emma Scott (email@example.com) as soon as possible.